 Over the 16 years from May 2001 to June 2017 across markets worldwide it returned an astounding 710.7%!
 This is more than 20 times the 35.1% the market (MSCI World Index) returned over the same 16 year period.

 Before I tell you exactly how to implement this strategy in your portfolio first some background information.

 We like composite ratios

-We are big supporter of combining a different ratios to find undervalued companies as it helps you to find companies that are undervalued from different points of view, for example based on earnings and cash flow.
+We are big fans of combining a different ratios to find undervalued companies.
+This helps you to find companies that are undervalued from different points of view, for example based on earnings and cash flow.

-The first such indicator I wrote to you about was the Value Composite One (included in the screener) developed by James O'Shaughnessy.
+The first such indicator I wrote to you about was the Value Composite One (included in the stock screener) developed by James O'Shaughnessy.

 But it has a problem

 The problem with the Value Composite One indicator is that it includes the Price to Book ratio.

-I do not have anything against you using the price to book ratio to find undervalued companies (it works best after a large correction), the problem is it also underperforms the market for long periods of times.
+We have nothing against you using the price to book ratio to find undervalued companies (it works best after a crash), the problem is it underperforms the market for long periods.

 You can read more about the underperformance here: Be careful of this time tested value ratio.

 To solve the problem

-Because of this problem we developed our own composite valuation indicator, which we called Qi Value.
+To solve this problem we developed a composite value indicator, which we called Qi Value.

 Not only does it exclude the Price to Book ratio, it also includes all the best valuation ratios we have tested up till now, including the work from the research paper Quantitative Value Investing in Europe: What Works for Achieving Alpha.

-Qi Value ranks the whole universe of companies (around 22,000) in the Quant Investing screener using four valuation ratios and thus helps you to select the most undervalued companies from different points of view.
+Qi Value ranks the whole universe of companies (around 22,000) in the stock screener using four valuation ratios.
+It lets you find the most undervalued companies from different points of view.